-A schedule of Library hours during non-class time is posted at the library entrance.
+A schedule of library hours during non-class time is posted at the library entrance.
+Additional information about services and resources is available at the Main Library reference desk and at the service counter in the Media Library.

 Study Space / Conference Rooms